Master of Science Degree in Strength and Human Performance

 - Degree and Graduation Requirements

-The mission of the Master of Science degree in Strength and Human Performance program at Parker University is to prepare graduates to apply evidence-based research into application to promote health, enhance physical performance, and prevent athletic injuries.
+The mission of the Master of Science degree in Strength and Human Performance program at Parker University is to prepare graduates to apply evidence-based research to promote health, enhance physical performance, and prevent athletic injuries.

 American College of Sports Medicine (ACSM) Certifications: